wc-toolkit/wc-language-server/packages/vscode/README.md

   libraries?: {
     /** Configuration for each library by name where the `libraryName` is package name */
     [libraryName: string]: {
+      /**
+       * Specify a custom path to the CustomElements Manifest
+       * The path can be for a local file or a remote URL.
+       */
+      manifestSrc?: string;

       /** Optional function to format tag names before processing. */ tagFormatter?: (tagName: string) => string;